chapmancbVCU/chappy-php-starter/docs/administration.md

 <br>

-## 4. Profile Details <a id="profile-details"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
+## 5. Profile Details <a id="profile-details"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)</span>
-When you click in the details button for a user you are sent to the administrator's profile view for a particular user.
-It is similar to the view you get when visiting your own profile but includes additional features for password reset, account status, and account deletion.
-You also see other details such as number of login attempts since the last successful login, status of password reset flag for the user, creation and update date information, and account status.
+Clicking the "Details" button brings the admin to a user's profile view.
+It includes:
+- Login attempt count
+- Password reset flag status
+- Creation and last update dates
+- Account activation status

 An example of this view is shown in figure 3.

 <div style="text-align: center;">
   <img src="assets/admin-profile-details.png" alt="Administration view of profile">